den-materials/create-an-issue-project1/readme.md

 ## Exercise

 #### Requirements
-- If there is a table behind you, the two people behind you will be the people whose code you will review and submit issues on.
-If there is not a table behind you, you will review and submit issues for the table closest to the front of the class.
+- The two people to your left will be the people whose code you will review and submit issues on.
+If there is no one to your left, wrap around the table to the left to find the two people you will be reviewing for.
 - For each of these two developers' code do the following:

   1. Clone their repo (you do not need to `fork` it, because you will not need to `push` to it.)